seismology-RUB/PyLoT/docs/gui.md

 ## First start

-After opening PyLoT for the first time, the seupt routine asks for the following information:
+After opening PyLoT for the first time, the setup routine asks for the following information:

 Questions:
 1. Full Name